avabellaw/crystal-clear-opticians/readme.md

 The CSS validator gives the warning "Due to their dynamic nature, CSS variables are currently not statically checked".
 This warning is thrown because it can't check the variable without running the code.
-Setting a default value would remove the warning but I there isn't usually a value I can use as a default that would work.
+Setting a default value would remove the warning but there isn't usually a value I can use as a default that would work.
 As this is only a warning and the code is functional, I have kept the code as is.

 This was the same for all the other CSS files I used.
 However, I hadn’t previously used the validator on these smaller files:
 * about.css